douglas86/hangman/README.md

 1. When I open the game for the first time, I should be presented with a screen to begin playing the game
 2. Upon starting the game, I am presented with blank spaces, where the letters would go
 3. I have exactly 10 chances to guess the correct word
-4. either using the keyboard on the onscreen qwerty keyboard
+4. either using the keyboard or the onscreen qwerty keyboard
 5. For every incorrect answer a piece of the hangman is drawn
 6. You win the game by getting your score to 20 points, but only once the word has been filled in